Introduction to Net Promoter Score®

 How to Calculate NPS®?

-To understand how NPS is calculated, let's understand the question, its scale and its components.
+To understand how Net Promoter Score is calculated, let's understand the question, its scale, and its components.

-In the NPS question, customers rate their willingness to recommend the company and it's products and services on the scale of 0-10.
+In the NPS question, customers rate their willingness to recommend the company and its products and services on a scale of 0 to 10.
 Based on their responses, customers will be segregated into three categories:

-- Promoters: These are customers who gave a score of 9-10.
-They are very loyal to the company.
+Promoters: These are customers who gave NPS score of 9-10.
+They are very loyal customers of the company and spread positive word of mouth or share positive feedback about the organization.

-- Passives: These are customers who gave a score of 7-8.
+Passives: These are customers who gave lower scores of 7-8.
 They are moderate towards the company and may switch if a better option is given.

-- Detractors: These are customers who gave a score of 0-6.
-They are disloyal to the company and likely to badmouth the organization.
+Detractors: These are unhappy customers who gave the NPS score of 0-6.
+They are disloyal to the company and likely to spread negative word of mouth or negative feedback about the organization.

 Once you know the Promoters, Passives, and Detractors, calculating NPS is fairly easy.

-Subtract the percentage of Detractors from the percentage of Promoters to determine your Net Promoter Score.
-This NPS can range from -100 to 100.
+To calculate your NPS, you need to subtract the percentage of Detractors from the percentage of Promoters for your Net Promoter Score calculation.
+NPS can range from -100 to 100.

-If you have more detractors, your score will be less than 0 and if you have more promoters, your score will be more than 0.
-The goal, of course, should be to have more promoters than detractors to get a good Net Promoter Score.
+If you have more detractors or a high detractors score, your NPS score will be less than 0 and if you have more loyal and enthusiastic customers or promoter score, your score will be more than 0.
+The goal, of course, should be to have more promoters than detractors to get a good NPS score.

 There are multiple ways in which you can do the NPS Calculation: